Company News

 drill pipe

+Drill pipe steel grades typically include E75, X95, G105, S135, and V150.
 Drill pipe is a steel pipe with a thread at the end, used to connect the surface equipment of the drilling rig to the drilling and grinding equipment or bottom hole device at the bottom of the drilling well.
 Tools commonly used in oil, natural gas and geological exploration projects are the key materials for connecting drill bits and drilling tools.
-Generally, seamless pipes are used.
 Drill pipes With different drilling depths and complexities, drill pipes of different materials and steel grades need to be used to meet drilling requirements.

 Classification method of drill pipe steel grades